illsk1lls/ZipRipper/README.md

 *ZIP, RAR, 7z, and PDF filetypes are supported

-There are two different running modes, Online Mode, and Offline mode.
+ZipRipper is portable, there are two different running modes; Online Mode, and Offline mode...

 **Online Mode:** ZipRipper gathers its resources from the web (JohnTheRipper,7zip, and Portable Perl).<br>
 Only the script itself and an internet connection are required for this mode.<br>